microsoft/language-server-protocol/_specifications/specification-3-15.md

 	documentSymbolProvider?: boolean | DocumentSymbolOptions;

 	/**
 	 * The server provides code actions.
-The `CodeActionOptions` return type is only
+	 * The `CodeActionOptions` return type is only valid if the client signals
-	 * valid if the client signals code action literal support via the property
+	 * code action literal support via the property
 	 * `textDocument.codeAction.codeActionLiteralSupport`.
 	 */
 	codeActionProvider?: boolean | CodeActionOptions;

 	/**
-	 * The server provides code lens.
+	 * The server provides CodeLens.
 	 */
 	codeLensProvider?: CodeLensOptions;